Article I, Organization

 3. Working as a full-time professor in forensic science or criminalistics in an undergraduate or graduate program at a college or university.

-Section 4.
+Section 5.
 Life Members: Life Members shall retain all rights and privileges of Regular Members, but shall be excused from all dues and assessments.
 Life Membership shall be conferred upon persons who have sustained membership for at least fifteen years including a minimum of five years as a Regular Member and, who in the opinion of the Board and the Membership, have demonstrated continued dedication to the profession and the Corporation and have made significant contributions on behalf of the Corporation.
-Such membership status is granted with the approval of 3/4 of the voting membership at the annual business meeting.

 A. Be at least fifty five (55) years of age